Donkey Milk: The Next Big Beauty Ingredient?

 1. Malacarne M, Martuzzi F, Summer A, Mariani P (2002) Protein and fat composition of mare’s milk: some nutritional remarks with reference to human and cow’s milk.
 Int Dairy J 12:869–877 [Google Scholar]

 2. Ahsan H. Immunopharmacology and immunopathology of peptides and proteins in personal products.
 J Immunoassay Immunochem.
-2019;40(4):439-447 [
+2019;40(4):439-447 [PubMed]

 3. Malacarne M, Criscione A, Franceschi P, Bordonaro S, Formaggioni P, Marletta D, Summer A. New Insights into Chemical and Mineral Composition of Donkey Milk throughout Nine Months of Lactation.
 Animals (Basel).
-2019 Dec 17;9(12):1161 [
+2019 Dec 17;9(12):1161 [PubMed]

 4. Smith WP.
 Epidermal and dermal effects of topical lactic acid.
 J Am Acad Dermatol.
-1996 Sep;35(3 Pt 1):388-91
+1996 Sep;35(3 Pt 1):388-91 [PubMed]

 5. Nguyen JK, Masub N, Jagdeo J. Bioactive ingredients in Korean cosmeceuticals: Trends and research evidence.
 J Cosmet Dermatol.
-2020 Jul;19(7):1555-1569 [
+2020 Jul;19(7):1555-1569 [PubMed]

 6. Aspri, Maria, Nicole Economou, and Photis Papademas.
 “Donkey Milk: An Overview On Functionality, Technology, and Future Prospects.”
 Food reviews international, v.
-33,.3 pp. 316-333 [
+33,.3 pp. 316-333 [Google Scholar]

 7. Kafi R, Kwak HS, Schumacher WE, Cho S, Hanft VN, Hamilton TA, King AL, Neal JD, Varani J, Fisher GJ, Voorhees JJ, Kang S. Improvement of naturally aged skin with vitamin A (retinol).
 Arch Dermatol.
-2007 May;143(5):606-12
+2007 May;143(5):606-12 [PubMed]

 8. Cotte J (1991) Le lait, una matière d’avenir pour la cosmétique.
-Lait 71:1213–1224 [
+Lait 71:1213–1224 [Google Scholar]

 9. Vita D, Passalacqua G, Di Pasquale G, Caminiti L, Crisafulli G, Rulli I, Pajno GB.
 Ass’s milk in children with atopic dermatitis and cow’s milk allergy: crossover comparison with goat’s milk.
 Pediatr Allergy Immunol.
 2007 Nov;18(7):594-8 [PubMed]